- Managed Services

 The Australian Government Information Security Manual (ISM) is cyber security framework organisations can use to assess, remediate, and protect their data and networks.
 Its use is mandatory for all Australian government agencies and is increasingly becoming a requirement for commercial organisations that conduct business with the Australian Government, including Defence.
 Organisations can self-assess against the ISM at any time, though official certification can only be gained through an assessment by an endorsed IRAP assessor such as Security Centric.

 Endorsed IRAP assessors are qualified to assess an organisation against the ISM, identifying gaps within your system security, and quantifying the risk of vulnerability.
-Security Centric can help every step of the way, from auditing, to remediation, and final IRAP certification, helping turn a very resource intensive assessment into something much more efficient.
+Security Centric have expert assessors who can help every step of the way, from auditing, to remediation, and final IRAP certification, helping turn a very resource intensive assessment into something much more efficient.

 The Privacy Act, and its 13 Australian Privacy Principles, ensures that organisations collect, store and process personal information in a way that protects the privacy of clients.
 While limited exceptions apply, it is otherwise mandatory for organisations that collect personal and sensitive information, including health information, to comply with the Privacy Act.

 Understanding what personal and sensitive information your organisation collects is the first step to ensuring compliance with the Privacy Act.
 Security Centric can help with this discovery, along with providing particular expertise on how, and if this data is transmitted cross-border, and maintaining the confidentiality, integrity and availability of personal information.